1. Which is best, air-source or ground-source?

 There is a further thought here – most PV electric panels are only up to 20% efficient, so even when coupled with a heat pump, they have similar efficiency’s to solar thermal. (solar thermal at low temperature can be over 60% efficient).
 That said the electricity from solar PV is far more versatile than warm water from solar thermal.

 There is also interest in re-charging a ground collector using Solar thermal.
 This could allow the ground collector to be smaller in area.
 The advantage could however be minimal if it’s not done well, and it could sometimes be akin to running your rain gutters into the sea to collect water.
 Unless the heat pump actually ‘sees’ a higher source temperature in winter due to re-charging in summer, there would be no advantage.
 This method could be an excellent way of improving a system that was fitted with collector loop that is too small (as was common on some older systems).
 You could use low-cost un-glazed pool solar panels here.

 17. Is there a real environmental benefit?

-It is worth noting that the carbon emissions due to mains electricity are likely to reduce as we attempt to de-carbonise the grid.
-This means that heat pumps should become ‘greener’ as time goes on.
+It is worth noting that the carbon emissions due to mains electricity has reduce over the last few years.
+This means that heat pumps are becoming ‘greener’ as time goes on.